-4 DECIDE WHAT YOU WANT YOUR WEBSITE TO DO AND WHICH DESIGN BEST SUITS THE PURPOSE Set out the purpose of your website and some initial goals.
-This will help direct you to a suitable design and website type.
-CHOOSE A WEBSITE PLATFORM There are several different options available when it comes to building your website.
-Think about your expertise, digital confidence, time capacity and budget when making your decision.
-Remember that whatever you start with, it can always be updated and improved at a later date.
-5 в BUILD YOUR WEBSITE Don't be afraid to look at different themes and take your time when building your website.
+5. BUILD YOUR WEBSITE Don't be afraid to look at different themes and take your time when building your website.
 Remember to include those essentials too, such as your contact details, business name and great imagery that clearly shows what your business offers.
-TEST YOUR WEBSITE It's important to test your website across all major search browsers and mobile devices.
-7 ATTRACT CUSTOMERS TO YOUR WEBSITE AND LEARN FROM THEM Once your website is up and running, it's time to get the word out.
+6. TEST YOUR WEBSITE It's important to test your website across all major search browsers and mobile devices.

+7. ATTRACT CUSTOMERS TO YOUR WEBSITE AND LEARN FROM THEM Once your website is up and running, it's time to get the word out.
 You could set up some social media accounts, create blog posts and collect email subscribers.
 When you're ready, you can also look at the analytics of your online presence and use these to grow further.
 Do your Facebook fans react well to a certain post type?
 And which webpage is most popular with your online customers?
 Being online will open a whole host of new opportunities for your business so, what are you waiting for?
-If you would like any further support or information about anything featured in this guide please get in touch via email to website@nominet.uk or telephone +44 01865 332208.
-You can find lots of helpful articles, blogs and free guides on our website too - theukdomain.uk
+IF YOU WOULD LIKE ANY FURTHER SUPPORT OR INFORMATION Visit theukdomain.uk, or please get in touch via email at website@nominet.uk or telephone +44 (0)330 236 470